menm/EPA1352-Lab/EPA1352-G14-A3/README.md

 The "data" folder with:
 * A3_datacleaning.ipynb, which contains the data cleaning process and output, see EPA1352-G14-A3/data/A3_datacleaning.ipynb
-* roads_data_processed_1503.csv, which contains all roads and side roads of Bangladesh > 25km,
+* fully_cleaned_data.csv, which contains all roads and side roads of Bangladesh > 25km,
-  see EPA1352-G14-A3/data/roads_data_processed_1503.csv
+  see EPA1352-G14-A3/data/fully_cleaned_data.csv
 * A3_networkx_analysis.ipynb, which contains the analysis of the network, see EPA1352-G14-A3/data/A3_networkx_analysis.ipynb
 * A3_scenarios.csv, which contains different sets (scenario's) of probabilities that a bridge breaks down specified for bridge conditions.
 These on their end cause delays in travel times, see EPA1352-G14-A3/data/scenarios.csv
-* A3_scenario_data.csv, which contains the results of the experiments, see EPA1352-G14-A3/data/A3_scenario_data.csv.
+* A3_scenarios_data.csv, which contains the results of the experiments, see EPA1352-G14-A3/data/A3_scenarios_data.csv.
 * A3_dataanalysis.ipynb, which contains the analysis of results of the experiments, see EPA1352-G14-A3/data/A3_dataanalysis.ipynb

 ## How to Use